 Carrión, as Javier Maderuelo points out in his book Ulises Carrión, escritor (Ediciones La Bahía, 2016), was «an artist only if we think of him "as an artist of writing" and if we consider writing Art (with a capital A).
 A "new art" that not only consists of writing books but managing to rally round hundreds of people to write letters, with or without words, and to write them with new means (rubber stamps and audio- and videotapes), not because writing acquires plastic qualities, but because new writing is capable of engendering cultural situations that become strategies to tie the world of ideas with life».

-Archivo Lafuente’s Ulises Carrión collection is composed of roughly 12,000 items that trace his career as a writer, experimental poet, theorist, manager, performer and project artist.
+Archivo Lafuente’s Ulises Carrión collection is composed of more than 11,500 items that trace his career as a writer, experimental poet, theorist, manager, performer and project artist.
 The documentation has been organised into two sections: one related to his own artistic creation, and the other to his management of the Other Books and So (OBAS) space, the alternative bookshop and exhibition space that Carrión later transformed into the Other Books and So Archive (OBASA).
 This arrangement aims to facilitate access to the documents and their study; in fact the archive could well be considered another one of Carrión’s works.
 The collection also includes bibliography on mail art, books by Carrión republished after his death, and the catalogues of exhibitions dedicated to the artist, which took place after 1989.